PaulBouchier/six_can/aider_six_can_runner.md

 from a competition arena to beyond a goal line at the opposite end of the arena from where the robot started.
 The arena size is 3.05 meters by 2.13 meters in size, with a 0.90 meter wide goal line in the middle of the narrow side of the arena.
+For testing, allow parameters to change the arena size.

 ## Implementation Notes
-- The node is to be a ROS2 python node
+- The node is to be a ROS2 node in a python file called six_can_runner.py
 - Be sure to follow the low-level tasks in order and in detail
 - Use the current git branch
-- add DocStrings;
+- add DocStrings
-- comment the code;
+- comment the code
-- This node should implement a state machine which switches between states as it goes through the steps to move all six cans to the goal.
-The state variable should be called 'six_can_sm_state'.
-Make each state call a method that performs the work and returns the next state, so as to aid testing.
-Whenever the state machine transitions to a new state print a diagnostic message.

 ## Context

 This is the highest level module in a system that moves six soda cans to a goal area.
 It uses the following resources to accomplish the goal:
-- ROS2 navigator class to drive the robot to different poses from where 'can_finder should be called to find if there are any detected cans that are within the arena
+- 'Nav2Pose' class to drive the robot to different poses from where ROS messages are inspected to find if there are any close cans that are within the arena
+- 'CaptureCan' class to move to the nearest can and grasp it and carry it to the goal, drop it, and return success or fail status

-- 'can_finder' class which finds cans in a 360 degree lidar scan and publishes data about the positions of cans (in the map frame) in a geometry_msgs/msg/PoseArray message on topic '/can_positions'.
+There is a 'can_finder' node in the system which finds cans in a 360 degree lidar scan and publishes data about the positions of cans (in the map frame) in a geometry_msgs/msg/PoseArray message on topic '/can_positions'.
 The 'can_finder' also publishes the range and bearing to the closest can in a geometry_msgs/msg/Point message on topic '/closest_range_bearing'.
-- 'CaptureCan' class to move to the nearest can and grasp it and carry it to the goal, drop it, and return success or fail status
+It also publishes a example_msgs/msg/Bool message on topic '/can_detected' which indicates whether a can was detected at this location.

 ### Beginning context